ygrenzinger/devoxx2020-contract-testing/README.md

     );
 }
 ```
-- Run the test again, this should works now
+- Run the test again, this should work now
- - You hsould see in the logs that your contract was tested : `Verifying a pact between checkout-service (0.0.1-SNAPSHOT) and inventory-service`
+ - You should see in the logs that your contract was tested : `Verifying a pact between checkout-service (0.0.1-SNAPSHOT) and inventory-service`
  - you can try breaking the contract to watch the test fail again
- - If you look in yout pact broker instance, you should see that the contract is now tagged with a __Success__
+ - If you look in your pact broker instance, you should see that the contract is now tagged with a __Success__
  - This means the last provider verification was successful.

 #### Another contract, in JavaScript (or Typescript actually)

-First of all open ```book-shop-basket```.
+First open ```book-shop-basket```.
 This is our frontend.

-Book-Shop-Basket is the basket of our book shop.
+Book-Shop-Basket is the basket of our bookshop.
 Its role is to present all books to the user allow it to select some and checkout the basket.

 The ```book-shop-basket``` will need to get all available books from the ```inventory``` service.
 Then it will need to send the basket to the ```checkout``` service.

 We will need two contracts :

 - get all book from inventory
-- send the bask for checkout
+- send the basket for checkout

 As we are in consumer driven contract testing the contracts will be defined by ... the consumer. ```book-shop-basket``` in our case.